-As the pandemic moves to the monitoring stage, public health agency information needs may be more standardized rather than exploratory, as more is now known about what should trigger an electronic case report and what symptoms should be tracked over time.
-Once public health agencies have a better understanding of the disease, they are likely to suggest additional or more standardized guidelines that help transition pandemic surveillance to monitoring.
-Under monitoring, public health agencies track the disease in terms of geographical spread, intensity, and impact.
-It is also essential to highlight and look for cases that fall outside of typical, known patterns.
-At this stage, health information clubs should prioritize the accuracy and reliability of information over volume.
+As the pandemic moves to the monitoring stage, public health agency information needs may be more standardized rather than exploratory, as more is now known about what should trigger an electronic case report and what symptoms should be tracked over time.43 Once public health

 In terms of rights flexibility, health systems should implement procedures and processes to reconcile the number of case reports occurring within the health care system in relation to the number of cases being reported to public health agencies.
 The procedures should provide direction to improve patient matching and leverage additional fields such as demographic data and, if available, relevant social and genetic data.
-At the same time, health care organizations should create guidelines to address the patient privacy of newly required fields as well as how to handle ongoing data collection as the pandemic moves to a more stable period, such as by creating sunset clauses on data collection trace applications.
+At the same time, health care organizations should create guidelines to address the patient privacy of newly required fields as well as how to handle ongoing data collection as the pandemic moves to a more stable period, such as by creating sunset clauses on data collection trace applications.44